 If you are already a licensed foster parent

-If you are licensed through a different locality than the one the child has entered care through, then the child’s locality can “borrow” you to use as a foster placement.
+Suppose you are licensed through a different locality than the one the child has entered care through.
+In that case, the child’s locality can “borrow” you to use as a foster placement.

-If you are licensed through a Therapeutic Foster Care Agency and want to foster a specific child who came into care, it can be tricky.
-Often, localities will prefer to go through a local social service department before contracting with a TFC agency, especially if they do not consider the child to have therapeutic needs.
+It can be tricky if you are licensed through a Therapeutic Foster Care Agency and want to foster a specific child who came into care.
+Localities often prefer to go through a local social service department before contracting with a TFC agency, especially if they do not consider the child to have therapeutic needs.

-Should you be concerned about a child under 18 who may be experiencing abuse or neglect, please contact the Virginia Abuse and Neglect Hotline to make a report.
-If you’re In Virginia, call (800) 552-7096, and if you’re out-of-state, call (804) 786-8536.
+If you are concerned about a child under 18 who may be experiencing abuse or neglect, please get in touch with the Virginia Abuse and Neglect Hotline to make a report.
+If you’re In Virginia, call (800) 552-7096; if you’re out of state, call (804) 786-8536.
 If you choose, you can remain anonymous.